Tanzania-AI-Community/twiga/docs/en/GETTING_STARTED.md

 ## 🤫 Create a `.env`

-Start by creating a `.env` file in the main directory of Twiga and copy-paste the contents of `.env.template` into it.
+Start by creating a `.env` file in the main directory of Twiga and copy-paste the contents of `.env.template` into it (or use `.env.template.simple` for a more streamlined setup).
 Remove the comments and whitespace.
 The template should be quite self-explanatory.
 The rest of this document will help you fill out the `.env` file with your own values to get a running version of Twiga.

 ## 👾 Setup Prerequisites